A Riemannian conjugate subgradient method for nonconvex and nonsmooth optimization on manifolds: Introduction

 Compared with the numerous CG methods available for minimizing smooth functions, research on extending the ideas of such methods to nonsmooth cases is notably limited.
 The first extension, called the conjugate subgradient method, was developed independently by Wolfe \cite{wolfe1975method} and Lemar\'echal \cite{lemarechal1975extension} for minimizing nonsmooth convex functions.
 This method coincides with the CG method in the case of quadratic functions.
-Subsequent research on this subject was notably scarce, until several recent studies \cite{krutikov2019properties,nurminskii2014method,rahpeymaii2023new,bethke2024semismooth,loreto2025new}.
+Subsequent research on this subject was notably scarce, until several recent studies \cite{krutikov2019properties,nurminskii2014method,rahpeymaii2023new,bethke2024semismooth,loreto2025new,zhang2024stochastic,zhang2025stochastic-SIOPT,zhang2025stochastic}.
 In particular, Bethke et al. \cite{bethke2024semismooth} proposed a CG-based descent method for minimizing nonconvex and nonsmooth functions, and proved its convergence to Clarke stationary points under the semismoothness assumption.
-Interestingly, for smooth functions, the method of \cite{bethke2024semismooth} reduces to a rescaled version of the classical FR CG method \cite{fletcher1964function}.
+Interestingly, for smooth functions, the method of \cite{bethke2024semismooth} reduces to a rescaled version of the classical FRCG method \cite{fletcher1964function}.
+Zhang et al. \cite{zhang2024stochastic,zhang2025stochastic-SIOPT,zhang2025stochastic} extended the conjugate subgradient framework to solve (two-stage) stochastic optimization problems and implemented it in the context of kernel support vector machines for classification tasks.
 Loreto et al. \cite{loreto2025new} proposed a spectral conjugate subgradient method for a class of convex and nonsmooth unconstrained optimization problems.
-Although its convergence is established under some restricted assumptions, this method performs well in practical applications.
+Although its convergence is established under some restricted assumptions, this method performs well in practice.
 Note that the above-mentioned methods for nonsmooth optimization are only designed in Euclidean spaces.
 As far as we are aware, there exists no prior work investigating CG-based methods for nonsmooth optimization on Riemannian manifolds.

 On the other hand, we provide a review of the existing methods for Riemannian nonsmooth optimization.
 Ferreira and Oliveira \cite{ferreira1998subgradient} proposed a Riemannian subgradient method for minimizing convex functions on manifolds.
 The iteration complexity of this method was then studied by Ferreira et al. \cite{ferreira2019iteration} under suitable conditions.
 Grohs and Hosseini presented an $\varepsilon$-subgradient method \cite{grohs2016varepsilon} and a trust region method \cite{grohs2016nonsmooth} for minimizing locally Lipschitz functions on Riemannian manifolds.
 Hosseini et al. \cite{hosseini2018line} proposed a nonsmooth Riemannian line search method and further extended the classical BFGS method to the manifold setting.
 Hosseini and Uschmajew \cite{hosseini2017riemannian} proposed a Riemannian gradient sampling method and provided its convergence result under the assumption that the objective function is locally Lipschitz on $\mathcal M$ and continuously differentiable on an open set of full measure.
 Also, for minimizing locally Lipschitz functions on Riemannian manifolds, Hoseini-Monjezi et al. proposed a proximal bundle method \cite{hoseini2023proximal} and a bundle trust region method \cite{hoseini2024nonsmooth}.
 Note that these methods either require the objective function to be geodesically convex (thus restricting their applicability), or depend on solving a series of quadratic optimization subproblems, which can be computationally expensive.